florethge/ap-lab/labs/lab2.2/README.md

 - Coding best practices implementation will be also considered.

 #### Running the Code:
-gcc testLogger.c logger.c -o testLogger &nbsp;
+gcc testLogger.c logger.c -o testLogger </br>
 ./testLogger